 After creating several sites using several CMSes, one single thing still annoys me: the lack of a proper export settings feature.
 Putting a local testing site in the official online server is always a nightmare, since we have basically try one of the options:

-- Copy the whole database: it also copy several testing data we used.
+- Copy the whole database: it also copies several testing data we used.

-- Step-by-step replication: After 3 days, you will still discovery several options that were not copyed
+- Step-by-step replication: After 3 days, you will still discovery several options that were not copied

 - Manually select DB table-by-table to copy: unless you really know of are you doing, its quite crazy

 In Drupal world, one of my most admired companies, Development Seed, created both Features and Strong Arm that try to address this, but the lack of broad and ubiquitous support we still feel that we will miss something.

 There are 3 types of data that a computer program might have:

 - External: the spreadsheet for Excel, html to a browser, the image for Photoshop… its the reason why the program exists.